fstrub95/fstrub95.github.io/index.md

 ## Websites
-GuessWhat is a two-player visual dialogue game I used as a testbed for Visually Grounding Language algorithms. <\br>
+GuessWhat is a two-player visual dialogue game I used as a testbed for Visually Grounding Language algorithms. <br/>
 [website](https://guesswhat.ai/)

 LightingTorch is a website I set up when I first started to use Torch.
-Its initial goal was to provide helpful tips on the Lua Torch Framework.
+Its initial goal was to provide helpful tips on the Lua Torch Framework. <br/>
 [website](http://lighting-torch.com/)